 Thursday: An Abstract Mandala

 Designing a mandala is the perfect blend of structured design and freeform organic shapes.
-And (bonus!) mandalas are thought to promote a sense of emotional calm and peace.
-Follow our easy guide and unwind from your day.
+Plus, mandalas are thought to promote a sense of emotional calm and peace.
+Consider this guide an easy way to unwind from your day.

 Friday: Look Out the Window